Farmhouse Style Hanging Kitchen Towel Tutorial

 Step Three:

-Your hanging dish towel is now ready to be placed on your oven bar!
+- Your hanging dish towel is ready to be placed on your oven bar!

 About the Maker:

-We are Elizabeth and Elizabeth, two girls who married brothers and ended up with the exact same name.
-We are also the same age, both former school teachers, have the same number of children, live in the same county, have dogs rescued from the pound, and share a love for sewing, quilting and the art of homemaking.
+We are Elizabeth and Elizabeth, two girls who married brothers and ended up with the same name.
+We are also the same age, both former school teachers, have the same number of children, live in the same county, have dogs rescued from the pound, and share a love for sewing, quilting, and the art of homemaking.

-Together we blog over at Simple Simon and Company where we get the opportunity to share tips, tricks, tutorials, recipes, and thoughts with our readership.
+Together, we blog at Simple Simon and Company, where we get the opportunity to share tips, tricks, tutorials, recipes, and thoughts with our readership.

 More Fun Projects by Simple Simon & Co: